Charles II of Spain: Regency years

 Don Juan finally gained control of the government in January 1678 and exiled Valenzuela to the Philippines.
 His first action was to make peace with France in the 1678 Treaties of Nijmegen, with Spain ceding Franche-Comté and areas of the Spanish Netherlands returned in 1668.
 Seeking to minimise future conflict between the two countries, in August 1679 Don Juan brokered a match between Charles and the 17-year-old Marie Louise of Orléans, eldest niece of Louis XIV and daughter of Philippe I, Duke of Orléans.
 Arranging the marriage was Don Juan's last significant act; he died shortly before it took place in November 1679.
+Some members of the Spanish government initially opposed the marriage, but ultimately accepted it since peace with France was more important.

 In February 1680, Juan Francisco de la Cerda, 8th Duke of Medinaceli became the new valido.
 He clashed with Marie-Louise over the alleged influence exerted over her by the French ambassador, Pierre de Villars, who was expelled from Madrid in 1681, badly affecting the relationship between the two.
 Medinaceli was further undermined by economic problems and the loss of Luxembourg following the 1683 War of the Reunions.
 In June 1684, he sought to bolster his support by appointing the Count of Oropesa as President of the Council of Castile, the second most powerful position in the state.
 However, continuing ill-health led him to resign in April 1685, with Oropesa taking over as de facto valido.
 He retained this position until 1690.